You are here: Urology Textbook > Kidneys > Kidney infarction

 PTA or Surgical Therapy:

-Percutaneous transluminal angioplasty or vascular surgery are indicated for patients with bilateral embolism or infarction of a solitary kidney, if diagnosis is made in time.
-The time window for successful interventions is unclear, interventions have to be done as an emergency.
+Percutaneous transluminal angioplasty or vascular surgery are indicated for patients with bilateral embolism or infarction of a solitary kidney if the diagnosis is made in time.
+The time window for successful interventions is unclear, the procedures have to be done as an emergency.
 Please see anatomic or extra-anatomic bypass surgery ( treatment of renal artery stenosis).

 Urologic Surgery | Index | Renal AV fistula |